thakral-kartik/Few-Shot-learning/README.md

 # Few-Shot-learning
-Implementation of Few-shot learning using prototypical networks
+Implementation of Few-shot learning using Prototypical networks